Whether it's lift sharing, joining a car club or packing it in altogether, we look at the best ways to get around if you don't own a car

 So if you're considering ditching your car - whether it's to save a bit of money each month or to do your bit for the planet - here are some alternatives for you.

 Use public transport

-Trains and buses are the obvious alternatives to using a car.
-But public transport needs to be frequent and attractive enough for users.
-Use of CCTV, added bus lanes and app-based tracking have all played their part in improving passengers’ experience.
+The use of CCTV, added bus lanes and app-based tracking have all played their part in improving passengers’ experience.
 But quality and frequency can vary.